 It is not always easy to obtain a court order of separation in India.
 Sometimes, one spouse may not be interested in getting a divorce, or both spouses may not be able to reach an agreement on the terms of the divorce.
 In these cases, it may be necessary to file for a non-mutual consent divorce.

-There are several documents that are required in order to file for a non-mutual consent divorce in India.
+Several documents are required to file for a non-mutual consent divorce in India.
 These include:

-1) A petition for divorce: This must be filed by the spouse who is seeking the divorce.
+1) A Divorce Petition: This must be filed by the spouse who is seeking the divorce.
 It must state the grounds on which the divorce is being sought, and it must be signed by both spouses.

 Conclusion

-In order to file for a non-mutual consent divorce in India, you will need to have the following documents: (1) your marriage certificate; (2) proof of residency in India; (3) a copy of your husband’s passport and visa; (4) a copy of your dowry agreement; and (5) evidence of cruelty or desertion.
-These documents are necessary in order to prove to the court that you meet the legal criteria for a non-mutual consent divorce.
+To file for a non-mutual consent divorce in India, you will need to have the following documents: (1) your marriage certificate; (2) proof of residency in India; (3) a copy of your husband’s passport and visa; (4) a copy of your dowry agreement; and (5) evidence of cruelty or desertion.
+These documents are necessary to prove to the court that you meet the legal criteria for a non-mutual consent divorce.

 FAQs on Non-mutual Consent Divorce in India